js8call/js8call/docs/build_for_MacOS.md

 * [boost_1_88_0](https://archives.boost.io/release/1.88.0/source/boost_1_88_0.tar.gz)

-* Qt-6.6.3 - this one is non-trivial and is a monster.
-Failed builds are common and will likely discourage you from trying a JS8Call build.
+* Qt-6.6.3 or 6.8.1 - this one is non-trivial and is a monster.
+Failed builds are common if you don't have the right SDK on an Intel mac and will likely discourage you from trying a JS8Call build.
 Recommendations below......

 *   There is two ways to obtain the libraries and frameworks to compile JS8Call; either build them yourself or fetch the pre-built libraries.
 Since building the libraries is non-trivial with Qt6 I recommend fetching the pre-built libraries from [here](https://github.com/Chris-AC9KH/js8lib/releases)

     If you wish to build the libraries yourself you can clone this [repository](https://github.com/Chris-AC9KH/js8lib) and follow the developer instructions.
-This uses an optimized version of Qt6.6.3 that is more likely to build on your platform.
+This uses an optimized version of Qt6 that is more likely to build on your platform.
 But be warned: while an M1 or later machine is really fast, if you are on an Intel machine it will take more than a half a day JUST to build Qt6.

 *   In Terminal create the directory structure to build JS8Call with the following command.